remykarem/remykarem.github.io/books/src/db-book/src/indexing/indexing.md

 # Indexing

 The DBMS ensures that the contents of the table and the index are logically in sync.
+Note that primary keys are always indexed.

 Two types of indices:

 * **Ordered indices - B+ tree (common)**
 * Hash indices - Hash table